Updated: Feb 26

 Photo © Vera Kuttelvaserova | Adobe Stock

 GC: Does it matter where the water features are placed?

-VW: It shouldn’t really matter, but I would imagine that it would be a little more used if it was closer to where you actually have your flowers.
-So if I’m picturing someone that has a much manicured lawn with a border of flowers and then in the middle of their lawn, they have a birdbath.
+VW: It shouldn’t matter, but I would imagine that it would be a little more used if it was closer to where you have your flowers.
+So if I’m picturing someone that has a much-manicured lawn with a border of flowers and then in the middle of their lawn, they have a birdbath.
 That’s kind of a classic design, right?
-I’d imagine that would be a little less used then if it‘s within the habitat where there are already flowers, so you already have your pollinators coming to visit your flowers.
+I’d imagine that would be a little less used than if it‘s within the habitat where there are already flowers, so you already have your pollinators coming to visit your flowers.

-I find that, given the biology of these species, they’re really looking for something that looks more naturalized.
+I find that, given the biology of these species, they’re looking for something that looks more naturalized.
 So again, this fits someone that’s trying to garden with a little bit of a more eclectic vibe or something like that.
-Although it could also fit a really manicured garden as well, because they could have some really nice-looking urns, pots or a birdbath that you could fill with some rocks, which provides water source for pollinators.
+Although it could also fit a manicured garden as well because they could have some ice-looking urns, pots, or a birdbath that you could fill with some rocks, which provides a water source for pollinators.